hanai3Bi/Switch-OC-Suite/README.md

     - **Disabled by default**, toggle "Allow Unsafe Frequencies" on in overlay or add `allow_unsafe_freq=1` to `config.ini`
     - Power draw will be significant higher than what the mainboard was designed to tolerate at anything higher than 1963/921 MHz.
     - See [README for sys-clk-OC](https://github.com/KazushiMe/Switch-OC-Suite/blob/master/Source/sys-clk-OC/README.md)

-- **Modded sys-clk and ReverseNX**(-RT)

-  - Global profile
-    - Designated a dummy title id `0xA111111111111111`.
-    - Priority: "Temp overrides" > "Application profile" > "Global profile" > "System default".

-  - Miscellaneous
   - Auto CPU Boost: For faster game loading
     - Enable CPU Boost (1785 MHz, could be configured higher) when CPU Core#3 (System Core) is stressed, especially when the game is loading assets from eMMC/SD card (I/O ops).
     - Auto-Boost will be enabled only when charger is connected.

-    - Sync ReverseNX Mode: No need to change clocks manually after toggling modes in ReverseNX

   - View charger & battery info, toggle fast-charging(2A) or set charge limit (20% - 100%) in overlay
     - Note: Long-term use of charge limit may render the battery gauge inaccurate.
 Performing full cycles could help recalibration, or try [battery_desync_fix_nx](https://github.com/CTCaer/battery_desync_fix_nx).